1. Select a discrete app icon.

 Certain tools have been made to illustrate this pattern—one is called the Cycle of Violence or Cycle of Abuse, created in 1979 by psychologist Lenore E. Walker, claims abusers will often cycle through four steps:

-- Tensions Build: Any typical life stressor can build tensions, from finances to children, but the victim will feel the need to reduce this by becoming compliant and nurturing in order to prevent abuse or, in some cases, may provoke the abuser knowing abuse is inevitable.
+Tensions Build: Any typical life stressor can build tensions, from finances to children, but the victim will feel the need to reduce this by becoming compliant and nurturing in order to prevent abuse or, in some cases, may provoke the abuser knowing abuse is inevitable.

-- Incident: Where the abuser attempts to dominate the victim through outbursts of violence (though this can also include nonphysical incidents like verbal and emotional abuse).
+Incident: Where the abuser attempts to dominate the victim through outbursts of violence (though this can also include nonphysical incidents like verbal and emotional abuse).

-- Reconciliation: Sometimes called the “honeymoon stage.”
-The abuser may shower the victim with affection, apology or gifts, sometimes in an effort to convince the victim to not report abuse, and ultimately, to keep the victim from leaving.
+Reconciliation: Sometimes called the “honeymoon stage.”
+The abuser may shower the victim with affection, apology or gifts, sometimes in an effort to convince the victim not to report abuse, and ultimately, to keep the victim from leaving.
 This may also include threats of suicide from an abuser if the victim is thinking of leaving or reporting the abuse.

-- Calm: A period of peace where a survivor may consider things “back to normal.”
+Calm: A period of peace where a survivor may consider things “back to normal.”

 There is also a second visual aid called the Power and Control Wheel, developed by the Domestic Abuse Intervention Project in 1984.
 While it outlines violence perpetrated by a male abuser against a female victim, it can apply to all sexes and those in same-sex relationships.